fpgaprince/rtd/docs/source/storage.rst

 ::

     FDCE
-        D flip-flop with Clock Enable and Asynchronous Clear
+        D flip-flop with Clock Enable and Asynchronous Clear (clear = 0)

     FDPE
-        D flip-flop with Clock Enable and Asynchronous Preset
+        D flip-flop with Clock Enable and Asynchronous Preset (preset, any value not 0)

     FDSE
-        D flip-flop with Clock Enable and Synchronous Set
+        D flip-flop with Clock Enable and Synchronous Set (set, any value not 0)

     FDRE
-        D flip-flop with Clock Enable and Synchronous Reset
+        D flip-flop with Clock Enable and Synchronous Reset (reset = 0)

     The number of Registers inferred during HDL synthesis might not precisely equal the number of Flip-Flop primitives in the Design Summary section.
     The number of Flip-Flop primitives depends on the following processes: